bramkn/n8n-nodes-switch9000/README.md

 ![Mode](https://github.com/bramkn/n8n-nodes-switch9000/blob/master/images/mode.png)

 This will determine of this node will send or receive data.
-When selecting sender, it will act the same as a normal switch node.
+When selecting sender, it will give you the same options and act the same as a normal switch node.
 * [n8n switch node docs](https://docs.n8n.io/integrations/builtin/core-nodes/n8n-nodes-base.switch/)

+When Receiver is choosen.
+You need to select the Index you want to receive on this part of the workflow.
+It will then filter the data and continue with the data from the Index choosen.

 ## Resources